USC-NSL/SWARM-SIM/README.md

 ```
 Program Options:
+    --numPods:      Number of Pods [2]
+    --switchRadix:  Switch radix [4]
+    --numServers:   Number of servers per edge switch [2]
     --linkRate:     Link data rate in Gbps [40]
     --linkDelay:    Link delay in microseconds [50]
-    --switchRadix:  Switch radix [4]
-    --numServers:   Number of servers per edge switch [2]
-    --numPods:      Number of Pods [2]
     --podBackup:    Enable backup routes in a pod [false]
+    --plainEcmp:    Do normal ECMP [false]
+    --cache:        Use a simple LRU cache for hash lookups [false]
+    --scenario:     Path of the scenario file
     --flow:         Path of the flow file
+    --monitor:      Install FlowMonitor on the network [false]
     --scream:       Instruct all servers to scream at a given rate for the whole simulation
+    --micro:        Set time resolution to micro-seconds [false]
+    --tcp:          Set the TCP variant to use [TcpDctcp]
+    --out:          Flow Monitor output prefix name [swarm-flow]
+    --mpi:          Enable MPI [false]
+    --vis:          Create NetAnim input [false]
     --end:          When to end simulation [4]
-    --micro:        Set time resolution to micro-seconds [false]
     --verbose:      Enable debug log outputs [false]
-    --monitor:      Install FlowMonitor on the network [false]
-    --mpi:          Enable MPI [false]
 ```

 ## Using MPI